Else Bostelmann: Biography

 After her marriage in Germany (1909), Bostelmann immigrated to America.
 According to a statement she gave to the Darien Review in 1955, she discontinued painting for ten years to do research on natural history, "a choice which paved her way to the things she has done during the forty years she has been in the United States."

-In 1910, the newlyweds moved to Mexia, Texas where Mr. Bostelmann desired to become a cotton grower.
+In 1910, the newlyweds moved to Mexia, Texas, where Mr. Bostelmann desired to become a cotton grower.
 Their daughter, Gertraud Hadumodt Bostelmann (Crumpton), was born the following year.
 Life proved to be very difficult for them.
-In 1920, Mr. Bostelmann was found alongside a Mexia road dying from exhaustion.
+In 1920, Mr. Bostelmann was found alongside a Mexia road, dying from exhaustion.
 After his death, Else and Gertraud returned to New York, possibly staying with her sister-in-law Celeste (Monroe's sister) and her husband Truman Fassett, also an artist.
 She supported herself and Gertraud as a freelance merchandise illustrator and as an illustrator for sheet music covers.

 In 1929, Bostelmann contacted the New York Zoological Society at the Bronx Zoo and was hired to be the expedition artist for William Beebe in Bermuda.
 This was sponsored by the National Geographic Society.
-She rendered over 300 plates of deep-sea and shore fish including the giant squid (krakan) that has been verified by Dr. Edith Widder, a modern-day deep sea explorer, and Tsunemi Kubodera, a researcher with the Japan's National Science Museum (2012).
+She rendered over 300 plates of deep-sea and shore fish and other animals.